-The Bluestem Middle cafeteria serves hot lunches daily.
+The Beveridge Middle cafeteria serves hot lunches daily.
 Students may bring their lunch and buy milk.
-Due to federal regulations, no commercial or fast food or pop is allowed in the cafeteria during breakfast/ lunch period(s).
+Due to federal regulations, no commercial fast food, or pop is allowed in the cafeteria during breakfast/ lunch period(s).
+Students are not permitted to have fast food delivered to the school.
+If this occurs, a parent will have to pick up the food from school at dismissal.
+In addition, if a parent brings fast food to the school, the parents must stay and supervise the student in the office while they eat lunch.

 All food/drinks need to be consumed in the cafe only.